gofynd/fdk-client-swift/documentation/PLATFORM.md

 | --------- | ----  | --- |
 | companyId | string | A `company_id` is a unique identifier for a particular seller account. |

-This API allows to view the company metrics, i.e. the status of its brand and stores.
-Also its allows to view the number of products, company documents & store documents which are verified and unverified.
+This API allows to edit the company profile of the seller account.

 *Success Response:*

-Metrics response object.
-See example below or refer `MetricsSerializer` for details
+Returns a success message

-Schema: `MetricsSerializer`
+Schema: `SuccessResponse`